microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 # Spell Lists

-While any spells in the SRD can be available to spell casters, the following spells are suggested for those automatically available as casters advance in level and become able to use higher level spells.
-With this system, additional spells in the SRD but not on this list must be discovered in the game (researched, found in treasure, etc.)
+The following spells have been customized and tweaked to make the game as smooth as possible.
+It is suggested to use these spells for all spell casters in the game, although spells from the SRD can also be used in Microluxe20 without any conversions.
+With the following spell system in place, additional spells in the SRD (but not on this list) can easily be discovered in the game as loot, research, etc., if the GM desires.

 ## Arcane (Mage) Spells